Armed suspects chase victims in Goleta

 The women said they did not know anything and that they were the only individuals in the motel room.
 They also said they did not have a vehicle at the motel.

-Deputies examined identification the the women provided and found one of the females was the registered owner of the suspects’ vehicle.
+Deputies examined identification the women provided and found one of the females was the registered owner of the suspects’ vehicle.
 The woman was also the person to whom the motel room was registered.

 Investigators arrested two women, Ana Sanchez and Yesenia Ybarra, on obstruction charges.
 A relative picked up Sanchez and Ybarra’s children.